 - A rewards chart at home, as well as at school, can help motivate kids who are easily distracted and struggle to acquire new skills.

-While a child is learning new skills, he needs to understand how they will help him.
-“Kids with attention problems, in particular, are very pragmatic in a way about how much effort to put into things,” explains Dr. Matthew Cruger, director of the Child Mind Institute’s Learning and Development Center.
-“We think of it as ‘neuroeconomics’-they save their energy for things they are confident will pay off.”
+While a child is learning new skills, they need to understand how they will help them.
+“Kids with attention problems, in particular, are very pragmatic in a way about how much effort to put into things,” explains Matthew Cruger, PhD, director of the Child Mind Institute’s Learning and Development Center.
+“We think of it as ‘neuroeconomics’ — they save their energy for things they are confident will pay off.”
 A good educational therapist will structure skill building so that kids score successes.
 “When kids put hard work into something, they expect a return, and if they don’t see the return, it’s doubly frustrating,” says Dr. Cruger.
-“They’ll think, ‘You see, it wasn’t a good idea to try.'”
+“They’ll think, ‘You see, it wasn’t a good idea to try.’”

 The frustrating thing about behavioral interventions like parent training and Daily Report Card is that they are labor-intensive for parents and teachers, in addition to the kids themselves.
-“Parents may have the preconception that when they bring a child for therapy the child is going to be doing the work,” notes Dr. Jill Emanuele, a clinical psychologist at the Child Mind Institute.
+“Parents may have the preconception that when they bring a child for therapy the child is going to be doing the work,” notes Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
 “But this takes a huge investment on the part of parents.”
 On the other hand, she adds, “the training can be a huge help to parents, too, who often come to us feeling burned out and ineffective in handling these kids.
 They develop a lot of confidence.”

 The strongest gains, Dr. Barkley notes, are in children who are particularly defiant or oppositional.
 “Thus, researchers and clinicians should anticipate,” he notes, “that long-term studies are more likely to find treatment effects on problems secondary to ADHD than on deficits specific to ADHD.”